herrfugbaum/cato.js/README.md

 ##ToDo

-- [ ] css reset for all classes
+- [x] css reset for images
-- [ ] class asignment needs to be moved to js. user should only need to set an id on the container
+- [x] class asignment needs to be moved to js. user should only need to set an id on the container
+- [ ] need to deal with max-width esp. on img tag
+- [ ] remove necessity to pass initial range per hardcoded html properties

 ## Changelog